elugens/hello-javascript/docs/browser-related-questions/ui-events/pointer-events.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
+  <div><strong>Interview Response:</strong> When a user touches a touchscreen in one place and subsequently puts another finger somewhere else, it is recognized as a <strong>multi-touch gesture</strong>, allowing for simultaneous tracking and interpretation of multiple touch points.
+    </div><br />
-  <div><strong>Interview Response:</strong> This is considered a multi-touch event with several steps involved.
+  <div><strong>Technical Response:</strong> This is considered a multi-touch event with several steps involved.
 Here is what happens when a user touches a touchscreen in one place, then puts another finger somewhere else on it.
 At the first finger touch: pointerdown with isPrimary=true and some pointerId.
 For the second finger and more fingers (assuming the first one is still touching): pointerdown with isPrimary=false and a different pointerId for every finger.
     </div><br />

 :::note